 Note to All Applicants: We recommend that you submit your documents early in order to be considered for the term you are interested in.
 Documents should be received at least three weeks prior to the start of term to ensure sufficient processing time.
 If your application materials arrive too late to be processed for the semester you entered on your application, you will be directed to choose a future semester.
 Lansing Community College makes the final decision on which semester you will be admitted.

 Applications are processed in the order received.
 Typical processing time is 2-3 weeks.
-Acceptance materials including the Form I-20 are shipped by express delivery to your preferred address.
-Applicants outside the US should apply as early as possible to allow adequate time for mailing delays, obtaining a visa and making travel arrangements.
+Acceptance materials including the Form I-20 will be delivered electronically to your LCC student email address in PDF format.
+Applicants outside the US should apply as early as possible to allow adequate time for obtaining a visa and making travel arrangements.
 Visa processing times are different in each country.